What is a proxy and when do you use it?

 • A proxy may only be granted by a businessman registered in the commercial register.
 No other entity can grant a proxy.

-• Only a natural person may be granted a proxy; a legal person cannot be a proxy.
+• Only a natural person can be granted a proxy; a legal person cannot be a proxy.

 Scope of the proxy and its limitations